New strong lensing modelling of SDSS J2222+2745 enhanced with VLT/MUSE spectroscopy: Introduction

 \section{Introduction}

 Exquisite multi-wavelength observations of galaxy clusters have recently allowed for a new generation of high-precision and accurate strong lensing (SL) models.
-High-resolution Hubble Space Telescope (HST) imaging, combined with Multi Unit Spectroscopic Explorer \citep[MUSE,][]{Bacon2010, Bacon2014} spectroscopic follow-up, have enabled the identification of a large number of secure multiple images that critically constrain the SL models \citep[see e.g.,][]{Richard2015, Kawamata2016, Caminha2019, Jauzac2019, Lagattuta2019, Bergamini2021}.
+High-resolution \textit{Hubble} Space Telescope (HST) imaging, combined with Multi Unit Spectroscopic Explorer \citep[MUSE;][]{Bacon2010, Bacon2014} spectroscopic follow-up, has enabled the identification of a large number of secure multiple images that critically constrain the SL models \citep[see e.g.][]{Richard2015, Kawamata2016, Caminha2019, Jauzac2019, Lagattuta2019, Bergamini2021}.
 In particular, the inclusion in the models of multiply lensed emission knots within extended sources provides crucial information on the position of the critical lines and therefore on the high-magnification regions \citep{Grillo2016, Bergamini2021, Bergamini2022}.
 In parallel, MUSE observations allow for the secure identification of large sets of cluster galaxies \citep{Mercurio2021, Lagattuta2022}.
-Their stellar kinematics can be used effectively in SL models to independently weight the contribution of the sub-halo mass component, thus reducing inherent model degeneracies \citep[][]{Bergamini2019, Bergamini2021, Pignataro2021}.
-By exploiting the MUSE kinematic measurements of cluster members, together with their structural parameters determined from HST photometry, \citet{Granata2022} have adopted the Fundamental Plane relation \citep{Dressler1987} to obtain a more realistic description of the total mass distribution of cluster galaxies in the galaxy cluster Abell S1063.
+Their stellar kinematics can be used effectively in SL models to independently weight the contribution of the sub-halo mass component, thus reducing inherent model degeneracies \citep[][]{Bergamini2019, Bergamini2021, Pignataro2021}. \citet{Granata2022}, exploiting the MUSE kinematic measurements of cluster members, together with their structural parameters determined from HST photometry, adopted the Fundamental Plane relation \citep{Dressler1987} to obtain a more realistic description of the total mass distribution of cluster galaxies in the galaxy cluster Abell S1063.

-Cluster lenses, such as SDSS J1004+4112 \citep{Inada2003}, SDSS J1029+2623 \citep[][hereafter \citetalias{Acebron2022}]{Oguri2013, Acebron2022}, MACS J1149.5+2223 \citep{Grillo2016}, and SDSS J2222+2745, where a variable background source is multiply imaged, are in addition of particular interest for their cosmological applications \citep[see e.g.,][]{Grillo2018, Grillo2020}.
-They represent emergent, independent, probes to measure the expansion rate \citep{Refsdal1964} and the geometry of the Universe.
-In the era of precision cosmology, these cluster systems can offer important insights on unknown systematic effects and help clarifying current tensions in cosmology \citep[see][for a recent review]{Moresco2022}.
+Cluster lenses, such as SDSS J1004+4112 \citep{Inada2003}, SDSS J1029+2623 \citep[][hereafter \citetalias{Acebron2022}]{Oguri2013, Acebron2022}, MACS J1149.5+2223 \citep{Grillo2016}, and SDSS J2222+2745, where a variable background source is multiply imaged, are in addition of particular interest for their cosmological applications \citep[see e.g.][]{Grillo2018, Grillo2020}.
+They represent emergent, independent probes for measuring the expansion rate \citep{Refsdal1964} and the geometry of the Universe.
+In the era of precision cosmology, these cluster systems can offer important insights into unknown systematic effects and help clarify current tensions in cosmology \citep[see][for a recent review]{Moresco2022}.